JULY 19 - 24, 2020

 Leadership: These sessions help you lead teams to advance digital literacy through the creative use of digital media and technology.

 Fees.
-Program Fee: $800.
-Includes program materials, opening reception, lunch and daily refreshments.
+Program fee of $800 includes program experience, materials, opening reception, lunch and daily refreshments.
 All participants receive a certificate indicating completion of the 42-hour intensive program.
-You can also earn 3 graduate credits by completing additional assignments for an additional $350 (or flat fee of $1150).
+Continuing education credits from the State of Illinois are available.
+NOTE: Pricing will change if the program is offered fully online.

 Graduate Credit.
 You can earn 3 graduate credits by completing additional assignments and paying a fee of $350, for a total tuition of $1150.
 After you take the Summer Institute in Digital Literacy for graduate credit, you may choose to enroll in the Graduate Certificate in Digital Literacy, a 12-credit blending learning program from the University of Rhode Island's Allan Shawn Feinstein College of Education and Professional Studies.